shinchann7342/shinchann7342/README.md

-- 👋 Hi, I’m @shinchann7342 (aka) Vasanth Kumar K
+- 👋 Hi, I’m @shinchann7342
 - 👀 I’m interested in ...
 Data Analysis
 - 🌱 I’m currently learning ...
 Python,Jupyter,Tableau,MS-Excel,Google Sheets
 - 💞️ I’m looking to collaborate on ...
 Data analysis projects
-- 📫 How to reach me ... ksvasanth7342@gmail.com
+- 📫 How to reach me ... schinchanngt@gmail.com

 <!---
 shinchann7342/shinchann7342 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.